The Reinventing Metro Conceptual Plan:

 UC Economics Center Study: Click here to view the full results of the study that ranked us #1 in efficiency among our peer transportation cities.

-AECOM Report: In early 2017, we received a report from consultant AECOM, illustrating options if additional funding were available for service in Hamilton County.
-Read the full report here or view the details of specific proposed improvements for the ten service zones identified here.
+Reinventing Metro Development Study: In early 2017, we received a report from consultant AECOM, illustrating options for improving our system if additional funding were available for services in Hamilton County.
+Read the full report here.

 METRO Futures Task Force: Our task force concluded that SORTA should continue to seek innovative ways to expand services throughout Hamilton County with particular emphasis on connecting people to jobs and services.
 Read the full report here.